WebOrigami/docs/src/content/language/scope.md

 export default builtins;
 ```

 With such a file in place, instead of stopping its search of the file system hierarchy at the current folder, it will continue searching up to the project root.
-As a last resort, it will search inside the tree exported by the configuration file — here, the Graph Origami built-in functions.
+As a last resort, it will search inside the tree exported by the configuration file — here, the Web Origami built-in functions.

 ## Define a custom base scope